febeeh/spam-detection-svm-model/README.md

 This repository features a highly accurate spam detection model trained using a Support Vector Machine (SVM).
 It includes a pre-trained model file and an IPython Notebook for execution.

 ## Model Perfomance
-* The SVM model achieves high accuracy in detecting spam emails.
+* This SVM model achieves high accuracy in detecting spam emails.
 * It is trained on a well-processed dataset to optimize performance.
 * The model effectively reduces false positives and enhances precision in spam classification.